The Bristol Wing, 9 Bridewell Street, Bristol, BS1 2QD

 Call Reception on 0117 428 6199

 OverviewNewly opened in January 2018, The Bristol Wing is a boutique hostel in the Grade II listed old police headquarters in the heart of Bristol City Centre.
-The hostel has a mix of private, ensuite and dorm rooms: ideal for families, couples and small groups.
-There are great communal spaces on the ground floor and an award winning cafe on site offering tasty breakfast, great coffee and a super fresh lunch menu.
+The hostel has a mix of private, en suite and dorm rooms: ideal for families, couples and small groups.
 With ethical and environmental credentials that are second to none.
 The newly refurbished building is designed to minimise our negative impact on the world (solar panels, high levels of insulation, double glazed windows etc).
-All food is sourced locally and opportunities are offered for young people to gain valuable work skills and experience.
 The Bristol Wing is owned and managed by YMCA Bristol as a social enterprise - so any profits made are reinvested in supporting young people who are homeless in the city.
 The Bristol Wing is slap bang in the middle of Bristol City Centre, a stone's throw from Bristol Bus Station, 20 minutes' walk from Temple Meads Railway Station and only meters away from local bus stops.
 Bristol's best shopping is on the door step, whether you want the independent shops of Park Street and Clifton, the big name brands in Cabot Circus or quirky market stalls in St Nicholas's Market, The Bristol Wing is within walking distance.
-Bristol's historic harbourside is also only a ten minute walk away.
+Bristol's historic harbour side is also only a ten minute walk away.
 Meeting rooms are available next door where there is also a conference room and events space which can seat up to 220 people.
 This accommodation is featured on our map of Devon, Cornwall and the West Country and here is its own website.

 Rooms & Beds:88